atans/yii2-user/README.md

-Yii2 RBAC Extension
+Yii2 User Extension
 ===================
-An RBAC extension for yii2
+An user extension for yii2

 Installation
 ------------